 Welcome!
-This page highlights key resources for conducting effective research in English.
+This page highlights key resources for conducting effective research in French and Francophone Studies.

 If you need assistance identifying additional resources, search terms or strategies, please schedule a research consultation.